jasonday/printThis/README.md

 #### canvas
 Canvas elements will be copied to the printThis iframe and you can call printThis directly on a canvas element if you choose.

-#### doctypeString
-A doctype string to use on the printThis iframe.
-Defaults to the HTML5 doctype.

 #### removeScripts
 Deletes script tags from the content to avoid errors or unexpected behavior during print.
 Disabled by default.